Laycock, West Yorkshire: History

 Laycock overlooks the hamlet of Goose Eye, which is just south of the village.
 Goose Eye is famous for its independent brewery and pub.
 Like many places in this region (Bingley, Haworth for example) the two villages have a selection of cobbled (or "setted") roads.

 TLC buses operate a circular service from Keighley through to Stanbury and Haworth which passes through Laycock.
 This runs to just four services per day Monday to Saturday with no service on Sundays.

 Laycock has a primary school on Laycock Lane (the main road through the village) which was rated as 'Good' by Ofsted in 2014.
 There are just under 100 pupils at the school with an age range of 4-11.
-The village hall was built in 1927 and regularly hosted the Bronte Blues Club events between 2007 and 2015.
+The village hall was built in 1927 (partly funded by South African tycoon Sir Abraham Bailey, who grew up in the village) and regularly hosted the Bronte Blues Club events between 2007 and 2015.
 The Blues club events attracted many famous names over the years such as Andy Fairweather-Low, Doug MacLeod, Hamilton Loomis and Sherman Robinson.